 These are just three of the BIG mistakes made by companies, and they were not accidental.
-Someone, somewhere in the company made a wrong decision.
+Someone somewhere in the company made a wrong decision.
 Whether the reason was to squeeze more profit from an unwary consumer or to cut corners doesn’t matter, it was a BIG mistake.
 Every company, even these three companies, had core values.
-They looked good on the poster in the lunchroom, on the website and in the employee manual but they were not relied on in the decision-making process or to direct employee behaviors.
+They looked good on the poster in the lunchroom, on the website, and in the employee manual, but they were not relied on in the decision-making process or direct employee behaviors.
 The core values were not embedded in the company’s culture.

 Branding isn’t about color palettes and graphic design.
-Branding is about what the company stands for and how they choose to present themselves to the consumer.
-Everyone that has gone through a branding exercise knows that a primary anchor of their brand is the values of the organization.
+Branding is about what the company stands for and how they choose to present itself to the consumer.
+Everyone who has gone through a branding exercise knows that a primary anchor of their brand is the organization’s values.
 You can’t determine a brand promise or mission without knowing the values first.
 Employees would be unable to understand how to act and behave to brand if they didn’t understand the underlying values and how they affect their behaviors and interactions.

 How does an organization create a brand that is being lived in the office, with the customer, and in the boardroom?

 - Core values have to be real.
-Not nice words designed in the boardroom but organizational attributes that will be used in all decisions and interactions internally and externally.
+Not nice words designed in the boardroom, but organizational attributes are used in all decisions and interactions internally and externally.
 They are so important any breach of these values is punishable by termination.